-Breakfast at leisure in hotel.
+Breakfast is at leisure in the hotel.
 In the morning, visit Norbulingka (Summer Palace) and Drepung Monastery.
 Norbulingka Norbulingka means "Jeweled Garden," a fitting title for this 250 year-old park built near a medicinal spring in the western suburbs of Lhasa.
-Lunch at local restaurant.
-In the afternoon visit the the Sera Monastery and watch the famous Debating on Buddhist doctrines.
+Lunch is at a local restaurant.
+In the afternoon visit the the Sera Monastery and watch the famous debating on Buddhist doctrines.

 - Day 9: